 Get A Couple of References

 Request at least two recent references from your breeder.
 Listen for details like the tone of voice and enthusiastic responses as you call these references.
-Feel free to ask questions about the dog’s health and temperament, their dealings with the breeder, and any veterinarian feedback about their dog.
-If you’re fond of chihuahua, here is an article on how to find a chihuahua breeder.
+Feel free to ask questions about the dog’s health and temperament, dealings with the breeder, and any veterinarian feedback about their dog.
+If you’re fond of chihuahua, ilovemychi.com has an article on how to find a chihuahua breeder.

 Spotting a puppy breeder